-- Documentation of all assets with a net value greater than \$5,000 Self-Certification/Declaration of assets with a net value up to \$5,000 - Documentation of all household income - Documentation of any deductions/allowances - Current picture ID for every adult household member - CMHA's HCV Program's Recertification/Transfer Application as determined by CMHA, can result in program termination.
+- Documentation of all assets with a net value greater than \$5,000 Self-Certification/Declaration of assets with a net value up to \$5,000 - Documentation of all household income - Documentation of any deductions/allowances - · Current picture ID for every adult household member - CMHA's HCV Program's Recertification/Transfer Application

+Criminal Background Checks for All Adult Members of the Household background information as needed.
+Any unsatisfactory criminal background check, as determined by CMHA, can result in program termination.
 A history of violent criminal activity, drug-related criminal activity, or if any member of the household is subject to a lifetime registration requirement under a State sex offender registration program, would be considered unsatisfactory.
 CMHA will not solely rely on an arrest record as proof of criminal activity.